Cracked Pot Meditations – The Art of Offense

 Does an entire gender scare you because of their possible intentions?

-Do you walk through a store and all eyes are on you waiting for you to break a law?
+Do you walk through a store and all eyes are on you, waiting for you to break a law?

 Do people want to build a wall between here and your country of origin?

-Do you wake up and everyday is a reminder that at one time this was your land, but through violence, disease and ignoring treaties you were moved to a new plot of shitty land?
+Do you wake up, and every day is a reminder that at one time this was your land, but through violence, disease, and ignoring treaties, you were moved to a new plot of shitty land?

 Are people confused by the things you need to do to be you?

-Could you be murdered by just being you?
+Could you be murdered just by being you?

-Is the high school you go to not a bridge to a higher education that will help you get a high paying career?
+Is the high school you go to not a bridge to a higher education that will help you get a high-paying career?

 Are you not Christian?

-If you’ve answered no to all of these questions, you are privileged, and therefore have no right to be offended by others who are offended.
+If you’ve answered no to all of these questions, you are privileged and, therefore, have no right to be offended by others who are offended.

 Goal